23 Foods That Help Lower Bad Cholesterol

 13. Green Tea

 Green tea is rich in antioxidants called catechins, which can help lower LDL cholesterol levels and reduce the risk of heart disease.
-Enjoying a cup of green tea as a soothing beverage can be a relaxing way to support your heart health.
+Aim to drink two to three cups of green tea daily.
+For added flavor, infuse your tea with fresh mint or lemon slices.
+Cold-brewed green tea can be a refreshing option during warmer months.

 14. Turmeric

-Turmeric contains curcumin, a compound that has anti-inflammatory properties and can help lower bad cholesterol levels.
-Adding turmeric to curries, soups, or roasted vegetables can infuse your dishes with a warm, earthy flavor while promoting heart health.
+Turmeric contains curcumin, a compound with anti-inflammatory properties that can help lower bad cholesterol levels.
+Add turmeric to curries, soups, or roasted vegetables for a warm, earthy flavor.
+A golden milk latte, made with turmeric, milk, and a touch of honey, can be a soothing beverage before bedtime.

 15. Quinoa

 Quinoa is a complete protein that is high in fiber and can help lower bad cholesterol levels.
-Using quinoa as a base for salads, stir-fries, or grain bowls can provide a hearty and nutritious option for supporting your heart health.
+Use quinoa as a base for salads, stir-fries, or grain bowls.
+Cook it in vegetable broth for added flavor, and mix it with roasted vegetables and a dollop of hummus for a satisfying meal.

 16. Walnuts